 FAS – Free Alongside Ship

-As the phrase suggests, the seller delivers the good alongside the buyer’s ship of vessel as a said port mentioned in the contract.
-As per the agreement of this contract, the buyer must also bear the cost and risks for any loss or damage of goods from the very moment the seller deliver the goods.
+As the phrase suggests, the seller delivers the good alongside the buyer’s ship of the vessel as a said port mentioned in the contract.
+As per the agreement of this contract, the buyer must also bear the cost and risks for any loss or damage of goods from the very moment the seller delivers the goods.

 FOB – Free on Board

 Under such an agreement the seller bears the cost.
 Risks are also there only till the goods and loaded on the ship or the vessel.
 The seller has to take care of all the export clearances.